Somoru/CHRONOS/README.md

-# Project Chronos: The AI Archeologist# Project Chronos: The AI Archeologist# Project Chronos — The AI Archeologist
+# Project Chronos: The AI Archeologist# Project Chronos: The AI Archeologist# Project Chronos: The AI Archeologist# Project Chronos — The AI Archeologist